 Pop up Research Space

-Understand "lifestyle" & values
+Understand people's "lifestyle" and values

-Validate & test card desirability
+Validate and test card desirability

 We spent a few weeks in New York exploring stores that were not only product focused but experience driven.
 These spaces taught you something new, enabled you to express your individuality, allowed you to make their space yours, and established a community of dialogue & sharing.

 To establish tone, I mocked up a scale model of a Capital One Cafe and rendered it to show what a pop up could look like.
 Our final pop up happened at a different location but the vibe is consistent.
 Wood objects with subtle pops of color, black accent walls, and a focus on explorative experiences.